Helping fruit, vegetables, and other farmers with research, training, infrastructure, and marketing support

 Traditional farm bill commodity programs that support grain, oilseed, cotton, and milk production do not serve specialty crop producers, who provide the country with fruits, vegetables, and tree nuts.
-Specialty crops have benefited from federal marketing and research programs, but historically had not had a direct aid program within the farm bill.
-The Specialty Crop Block Grant Program (SCBGP) addresses the desire for greater federal help for fruit and vegetable producers by providing grants to state departments of agriculture to support projects that enhance the competiveness of specialty crops.
-SCBGP funds can support a wide array of projects such as value-added processing businesses, food hub development, farmer food safety training, and farm to school initiatives.
+These specialty crops have historically benefited from federal marketing and research programs, but not received direct aid from the farm bill.
+The Specialty Crop Block Grant Program (SCBGP) was created to provide greater federal assistance to specialty crop producers by providing grants to state departments of agriculture to enhance the competitiveness of those crops.
+SCBGP funds can support a wide array of projects, such as locally and regionally focused specialty crop research, value-added processing businesses, food hub development, farmer food safety training, and farm to school initiatives.

 SCBGP has been supporting specialty crop producers and consumers since 2006.
 Projects can focus on a variety of outcomes, including:

 - Increasing nutritional knowledge and specialty crop consumption

 - Promoting food safety and good agricultural, handling, and manufacturing practices while encouraging audit cost-sharing for small farmers and processors

 - Supporting research, developing improved seed varieties, and controlling pests and diseases

 - Establishing local and regional food systems and “Buy Local” programs

 - Developing school and community gardens and farm-to-school programs

 - Expanding access to specialty crops in underserved communities.